mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 <br>

 >The `ENTER` key is assumed to be *always* available and its KeyName is assumed to be 'Enter'.
-(For language localization, ENTER KeyName may be given its translation, i.e. `'Intro'` in Spanish).
+(For language localization, `ENTER` KeyName may be given its text translation, i.e. `'Intro'` in Spanish).

 ## Conditional indicators for CAnn and CFnn keywords.